mrtjslade/liftedLogicChallenge/README.md

 # liftedLogicChallenge
- Implement the front end for Synder Recordings based on Figma design
+ Challenge: Implement the front end for Synder Recordings based on Figma design

  Find the live site at: https://imreadytostartthebestwebdeveloperjobinkc.com/